Azahriah

-Attila Baukó, known professionally as Azahriah (born January 28, 2002), is a Hungarian musician, guitarist, singer, rapper, songwriter and former YouTuber.
+Attila Baukó (born 28 January 2002), known professionally as Azahriah, is a Hungarian musician, guitarist, singer, rapper, songwriter and former YouTuber.

 He first appeared as Paul Street on YouTube, covering frightening and mysterious topics with a series called Rejtélyek nyomában ("Trailing mysteries").
 He has been playing the guitar since childhood, and started making music in 2017 in a more serious manner.
 He has been publishing his songs under the stage name Azahriah since 2019.
+The name comes from the Latin version Uzziah, the tenth king of the ancient Kingdom of Judah.

-He performed to full houses in the Puskás Aréna on three consecutive occasions (24, 25, and 26 May, 2024), becoming the first Hungarian artist to do so.
+He is considered one of the most popular artists in modern Hungarian history.
+Hit songs like Rét and Mind1 cemented his position in the Hungarian music scene, and is often cited as his best works.
+He performed to full houses in Puskás Aréna on three consecutive occasions (24, 25, and 26 May 2024), becoming the first Hungarian artist to do so.

 Early life

 Attila Baukó was born in the Újpalota neighbourhood of Budapest in 2002.
 His parents divorced, but he maintains a good relationship with both of them.
 His mother is a professional soldier, who served in the peacekeeping forces in Kosovo twice.
 His father worked at a car manufacturer in Germany.
 He learned making videos, as well as playing the guitar and speaking English, from YouTube tutorials.

 He wanted to make music from an early age and picked up the guitar due to his affection for heavy metal.
 Some of his favorite artists are Slipknot, System of a Down, Metallica, Iron Maiden, Pink Floyd and Led Zeppelin.